A boat on shore needs support that handles the boat's weight without stressing

 in Ontario is made by Marine

-of their C&C 27 cradle are given below.
-Since the Mk III and IV differ from
+Dimensions of their C&C 27 cradle are given below.
+Since the Mk III

-the Mk I and II mainly in the length of the stern section, the Marine Cradle
+and IV differ from the Mk I and II mainly in the length of the stern

-Shop cradle is identical for all Marks.
+section, the Marine Cradle Shop cradle is identical for Marks I to IV.

 Cradle Safety